frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Cleaned up Neural Image Caption's code and added comments for easier understanding.
 Read about sub sampling and negative sampling somewhere(it was too good but I lost the link!)

+Update: Found the link.
+I was reading an article on Medium hence I was confused as to why there was nothing related to it in my browser's history.

 **Thoughts** : Gonna take a break from this project and focus on something else.

 **Link to work** : [Neural Image Caption](https://github.com/frextrite/Neural-Image-Caption)